innerwilds/unsplash_dart_api/README.md

 Unofficial Dart wrapper for the [Unsplash API](https://unsplash.com/developers).

+If you have an issue about deserialization, please apply json the API respond you with.
+Most entities fields are nullable, because the docs doesn't declare entities description.

 Key Links:
 - Before using the Unsplash API, [register as a developer](https://unsplash.com/developers).
 - Before using the Unsplash API, read the [API Guidelines](https://help.unsplash.com/api-guidelines/unsplash-api-guidelines).
 Specifically, you _must_: